rickymoreno2/GCDProject/README.md

 # Step 12

-- In this step we will use dplyr functions to subset the data by means and standard deviation, as requested in item 2 of the instructions.
+- In this step we will use dplyr a series of functions to subset the data by means and standard deviation, as requested in item 2 of the instructions.
 It will keep the Activity and Subject columns to be able to identify and group observations.
 The subsetted data will be called subset_tidy.
+-This step will also make sure column names are unique using the make.names() function with unique parameter set to true

 # Step 13

+-This step will use dplyr functions to arrange the data by subject first and then by activity and then w

+# Step 14

+- This step will group first the data by Subject and then by Activity.

+- Then it will create an object called by_subject_act and will use the summarize function to calculate the mean for each activity for each subject.
+The R object created is called project_tidy

 # Step 15

+- This the final step that will use the function write.table() with row.name=FALSE to create a text file called my_tidy_data.txt
+_ In this step is important that you set up your own path to a file in your computer where you want to write the tidy data set.